 “…the social event of the season…” – Riverfront Times

-The Mayor’s Ball will take place at The Midway at St. Louis Union Station on Friday, February 25, 2022, at 7 pm.
+The Mayor’s Ball will take place at Anheuser Busch Tour Center on Friday, Friday, February 28, 2025, at 7 pm.
 It will feature fine cuisine, cocktails, dancing and spectacular entertainment.
 It has been described as a “classy affair.”

 Bud Light Grand Parade